Learn about American Sign Language, Deaf Culture, and more!

 One of the best – and most recent – explanations for this appeared in a second edition of a new book about Deaf Culture.
 It points to the influence of the primary spoken language in which the deaf person was raised: “Deaf people live in communities where English is the language spoken by the majority of the hearing culture, so it’s no wonder that English has influenced ASL.
 One way is through mouthing when deaf persons silently speak words or when they read the lips of other persons (lipreading)” (Leigh, Andrews, Harris, & Avila, 2022).

-For the next section, we have interviewed a few deaf people to get ‘insider’ opinions on mouthing English words when signing in ASL.
+For the next section, we have interviewed a few deaf people to get ‘insider’ opinions on the common question of “Are you supposed to mouth words in ASL?”

 Are You Supposed to Mouth Words in ASL?
 Answers from Deaf People